 If you’re a fan of F1 and have spent hours watching races on TV, the chances are you’ve thought about booking Formula 1 tickets to see the action live.

-There are some things you don’t get a sense of from solely watching a race on television: the sheer speed of the cars, the sights, smells and sounds of the racetrack, the buzz of the crowd and the atmosphere of a Grand Prix weekend are things you can only experience trackside.
+There are some things you don’t get a sense of from solely watching a race on television: the sheer speed of the cars, the smells and sounds of the racetrack, the buzz of the crowd and the atmosphere of a Grand Prix weekend are things you can only experience trackside.

-But starting the planning process for booking an F1 trip can be daunting, as there are questions to answer.
+But starting the planning process for booking an F1 Grand Prix trip can be daunting.
 Which race should you go to?
 Which ticket should you book?
 How are you going to get to the race?
 And where are you going to stay?

-If you’re feeling a bit lost about booking Formula 1 tickets, you’ve come to the right place.
-This handy guide will take you through every aspect of arranging a Grand Prix trip, and act as your starting point.
-Read through the points below before embarking on your detailed research, and you’ll be armed with all the information you need to make the right choices about your trip.
+If you’re feeling a bit lost when it comes to booking Formula 1 tickets, you’ve come to the right place.
+This handy guide will take you through every aspect of arranging a Grand Prix trip.

 - How to decide which F1 race to book tickets for